5S-TES DemoStack Quickstart

 The Hello World TES task is a simple submission that is used to demo the DemoStack.

-1. Login to the Submission Layer
+1. Login to the Submission Layer at localhost:7220 using the Keycloak credentials above (if you didn’t already)

 2. Go to the Projects page.